Emergency Management Office

-Hurricane Maria severed the undersea electrical cable connecting Vieques to Puerto Rico’s grid in 2017.
-Since then, three 2MW diesel generators burn an average of 8,000 gallons of diesel every day to meet the islands energy needs.
-Local officials estimate repairing the undersea electrical cable will take five years.
-If diesel transport is interrupted between Puerto Rico’s mainland and Vieques, all dependent infrastructure, including OMME, is at risk of going dark.
+Since Hurricane Maria severed the undersea electrical cable connecting Vieques to Puerto Rico’s main grid, the island has faced significant energy vulnerability.
+For more than a year, three 2MW diesel generators burn an average of 8,000 gallons of diesel every day to meet the islands energy needs.
+The undersea electrical cable was finally repaired in early 2019, but residents still face significant electrical outages.

 Key activities for this project include:

 Partner Coordination: Bring implementing partners together for community needs assessments and strategy meetings.